 Nipah and Mukut

-Nipah and Mukut are the most remote and least developed villages on Tioman, located on the southern end of the island.
-These tiny settlements offer an ultra-secluded experience with very limited accommodation and facilities.
-Mukut is the gateway to the famous Asah Waterfall, one of Tioman’s most spectacular natural attractions.
-These villages are best suited for adventurous travelers who truly want to get away from it all.
+Nipah and Mukut are Tioman’s most remote and least developed villages, on the southern end of the island with very limited accommodation.
+Mukut is the gateway to the Asah Waterfall, one of the island’s most spectacular natural attractions.
+These villages suit adventurous travelers who genuinely want isolation, not just the idea of it.

 Best Beaches on Tioman Island